DeanDodds/milestoneproject4/TESTING.md

 ### Adding content <a id="content"></a>

-19. As a site Site Owner, i want to admin pages that allow me to add content.
-So i can add products/events to the website
+19. As a site Site Owner, I want admin pages that allow me to add content, so I can add products/events to the website.
- * Admin users can add products and Events to the website by going to the management pages and filling out the form.
+ * Admin users can add products and events to the website by going to the management pages and filling out the form.

 ![Add Product Form ](/designdocumentation/screenshots/userstories/us19-2.png) |
 |:--:|